 How I Manage Your Data:

 General Data Protection Regulations (GDPR 2018) classify me as a data controller and require me to tell you how I protect your data.
-In the process of undertaking counselling sessions, some of your personal data will be stored and processed.
+In the process of undertaking coaching sessions, some of your personal data will be stored and processed.
 This document is provided to make as transparent as possible how I use it, where I keep it and what I do with it.

 Information Collected & Stored:

-I also keep a record of the date of each counselling session and if required, notes regarding the theme of a session, identified only by your initials.
+I also keep a record of the date of each coaching session and if required, notes regarding the theme of a session, identified only by your initials.
 I use this to keep a record of our work as it progresses.
 This information is stored electronically on my computer, and is password protected.
 Only I have access to this password.